julienyvenat/docker-suricata/README.md

 ### Docker

-This Docker is build from centos 7 official docker.
+This Docker is build from alpine official docker.

 The container shares the network of the host.